penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/media-library-plus/readme.txt

 == Changelog ==
+= 4.2.0 =
+* Added multi select by holding checking a second item while holding down the shift key.
+* Improved the copy and move function to avoid triggering a server timeout error
+* Added check for mime type when files are uploaded

 = 4.1.9 =
 * Modified the sync function add files without triggering a server timeout error
 * Replaced timer function for regularly checking for new folders